mmbman/Katagiri/1987-03-27-Platform-Sutra-Talk-3.md

 ### Summary

-Katagiri Roshi continues his commentary on Chapter 2 of the *Platform Sutra,* “Prajna.”
+Katagiri Roshi continues his commentary on Chapter 2 of the *Platform Sutra,* further discussing the meaning of *maha*, *prajna* and *paramita*.
 He discusses the relation of the sutra to the three kinds of emptiness, how life and death and nirvana are the same, *kanno-doko* or spiritual communion between you and the universe, and transforming the three poisons into the Precepts.

 ### Transcript